► Vaccine Benefits and Safety ► Strategies for Vaccine Promotion

 - Your family may be at risk of serious lifelong complications from a COVID-19 infection.
 Vaccination can prevent regret and fear that someone you love will die from COVID-19.

-- Getting back the moments we miss – being able to visit family and friends, gathering indoors at a favorite restaurant, celebrating birthdays and holidays, traveling, returning children to school-- are all the things we have missed so much this past year.
-But we can have these moments back in the future if we take simple actions, including getting vaccinated, to keep ourselves, family, and community safe.
+- Getting back the moments we miss – being able to visit family and friends, gathering indoors at a favorite restaurant, celebrating birthdays and holidays, traveling, returning children to school-- are all the things we have missed this past year.
+But we can have these moments back when we take simple actions, including getting vaccinated, to keep ourselves, family, and community safe.
+In light of the new guidance from the Centers for Disease Control and Prevention (CDC), fully vaccinated individuals may resume activities that they participated in prior to the pandemic without a mask (e.g., going to an indoor shopping center, museum or movie theatre, eating at an indoor restaurant or bar, participating in an indoor, high-intensity exercise class, etc.).

 - Vaccines are one extra tool we have to fight the pandemic.
 We still need to practice physical distancing, avoid gatherings, wear a face covering in appropriate settings, and wash our hands frequently.